microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/Update-MgDeviceManagementVirtualEndpointOrganizationSetting.md

 # Update-MgDeviceManagementVirtualEndpointOrganizationSetting

 ## SYNOPSIS
-Update the properties of the cloudPcOrganizationSettings object in a tenant.
+Update the navigation property organizationSettings in deviceManagement

 ## SYNTAX